statsmodels/statsmodels/docs/source/statespace.rst

    ===================================================================================

    Warnings:
-   [1] Covariance matrix calculated using the outer product of gradients.
+   [1] Covariance matrix calculated using the outer product of gradients (complex-step).

 The results object has many of the attributes and methods you would expect from other Statsmodels results objects, including standard errors, z-statistics,